lukadlm97/f1_full_stack/README.md

 12. 16/01/2022 - tiny improvments on insert new driver logic (return created driver etc. for esier handling this action on front)
 13. 18/01/2022 - completed part of API for CRUD on constructor, technical staff, and handling of contracts between constructors and technical staff with their role
 14. 23/01/2022 - created endpoint for competition fetching and bugfix on racing result for constructors
+15. 07/06/2022 - made comeback to project with better task organization and analyse of architecture to make part with competition, result, raceweeks, seasons, calendars more practical

 Notes: